pyrogram/pyrogram/docs/source/topics/text-formatting.rst

             "    print(i)"
             "```"
         ),
-        parse_mode="markdown"
+        parse_mode=enums.ParseMode.MARKDOWN
     )

 HTML Style
 ----------

-To strictly use this mode, pass "html" to the *parse_mode* parameter when using :meth:`~pyrogram.Client.send_message`.
+To strictly use this mode, pass :obj:`~pyrogram.enums.HTML` to the *parse_mode* parameter when using :meth:`~pyrogram.Client.send_message`.
 The following tags are currently supported:

 .. code-block:: text